OnurOksuz59005/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

 The concepts of cosmic velocities are fundamental to understanding the requirements and limitations of space exploration.
 The first cosmic velocity enables satellites to orbit Earth, the second cosmic velocity allows spacecraft to escape a planet's gravitational field, and the third cosmic velocity permits escape from the Solar System.

-As our technological capabilities advance, we continue to develop more efficient propulsion systems that bring us closer to achieving the velocities required for interplanetary and, eventually, interstellar travel.
-Understanding these velocity thresholds and their implications is essential for planning future space missions and expanding humanity's presence beyond Earth.
+As our technology advances, we continue to develop more efficient propulsion systems that bring us closer to achieving the velocities required for interplanetary and, eventually, interstellar travel.
+Understanding the physics behind these cosmic velocities is essential for planning future space missions and expanding humanity's presence beyond Earth.